Elsa Cladera de Bravo: Women's participation

 Elsa affirmed that effective women's participation in national and international development would only come about through social struggle and that without such participation on the part of women it would in reality be impossible to reach genuine national independence.

 She belonged to two women's organizations “Alianza de Liberación de la Mujer Americana” (ALMA) and “Unión de Mujeres de Bolivia” (UMBO).
 She was a member of the leadership of ALMA in 1960.
 She was also among the founders of UMBO and delegate of UMBO to the “Seminario Mundial de la Mujer” (Women's World's Conference) that was held in Chile in 1972.

 The policies of ALMA included propagating for women's emancipation and equal political rights, the defense of universal suffrage and the demand for equal pay for equal work.

 UMBO is a national organization of an anti-imperialistic and anti-feudal nature through involvement in the struggle for peoples’ liberation, for their right to self determination, against foreign intervention in internal affairs, for respect for human rights, for promoting rights and opportunities for women equal to those of men in the administration and affairs of state.

 Trade union leader

-Testimony of Elsa's solidarity with the working class is evident from her energetic, authoritative and crucial work.
-Her efforts to create a durable relationship between the teacher's trade union and the central umbrella unions for all workers in Bolivia: Central Obrera Departamental (COD) of La Paz and Central Obrera Boliviana (COB) which have been of such immense importance to Bolivia.
+Testimony of Elsa's solidarity with the working class is evident from her energetic work.
+Her efforts to create a relationship between the teacher's trade union and the central umbrella unions for all workers in Bolivia: Central Obrera Departamental (COD) of La Paz and Central Obrera Boliviana (COB) which have been of importance to Bolivia.

-She was not only respected as a trade union leader but also genuinely loved by the people as one of her colleagues said.
+She was not only respected as a trade union leader but also loved by the people as one of her colleagues said.
 As a trade unionist leader she proposed radical measures, for example, better economic conditions for teachers, workers' power, weapons for the working class under President Juan José Torres government (1970-1971) and this posture so enthralled a colleague from Venezuela that she was given the name "Maestra de profesión y revolución".

 The following are some of the posts she held as a trade union leader: